PatelN123/docusaurus-plugin-umami/README.md

 ### docusaurus-plugin-umami

-This plugin enables you to use umami analytics on a docusaurus site
+This plugin enables you to use umami analytics on a docusaurus site!

 #### Install the plugin